 Accessibility is a general term used to describe the degree to which a product, device, service, or environment is available to be used by all intended audiences.
 According to the Government of Ontario, there are five identified barriers to accessibility for persons with disabilities.
-These barriers are attitudinal, organizational or systemic, architectural or physical, information or communications, and technology.
+These barriers are attitudinal, organizational or systemic, architectural or physical, information or communications, and technological.

 Attitudinal barriers are behaviours, perceptions and assumptions that discriminate against persons with disabilities.
 These barriers often emerge from a lack of understanding, which can lead people to ignore, to judge, or have misconceptions about a person with a disability.